SumiSastri/GraphQL-MongoDB/packages/docs/graphql/server-side/graphQL-queries.md

 # What is a GraphQL query?

+GraphQL is a query language that queries backend resources.
+Therefore a GraphQL query is the library's protocal or methods that are used to traverse the data and resources in the back end and find the exact peice of data required with a pin-pointed request.

-Queries are used to query data in a database and are the equivalent of the GET request in a REST API.
+GraphQL queries are used to query data from back end resources and are the equivalent of the GET request in a REST API.

 Read more [https://app.pluralsight.com/guides/querying-data-with-graphql]

+# The Root Query in GraphQL

 There is only one `RootQuery` where you get a list of key-value pairs or an object by its id.